 Boost Your Immune System

 Rose essential oil has been shown to help protect against many different types of viruses, including those that cause illnesses like the common cold and the flu.
-Rose oil’s properties include antiviral compounds that can help your immune system resists viral invaders, which can come in handy during cold and flu season.
+The Rose oil properties include antiviral compounds that can help your immune system resists viral invaders, which can come in handy during cold and flu season.

 Not only can the floral scent elevate your mood when you are feeling poorly, but this essential oil’s ability to protect against viruses of all types makes it a must-have in your home.

 Roses have been a staple ingredient in skin-care products for decades.
 In addition to providing excellent protection against germs on your skin, though, rose essential oil can also help protect and heal skin.

 The bacteria responsible for acne can be treated with rose essential oil, making it an excellent resource for eliminating and preventing blemishes.
 Dab rose essential oil onto acne using a cotton swab up to three times per day.
 If your skin seems irritated by this oil, you can dilute it with a carrier oil of your choice.

 Rose essential oil also helps your skin absorb other nutrients and skin-care products, which can help when you are trying to heal dry or chapped skin, especially during winter time.

 Adding just a few drops of rose essential oil to your favorite moisturizer or other skin-care product is an excellent way to boost the effectiveness of whatever you apply to your skin.

 If you have a fever, infection, or upset stomach, rose essential oil can be used to lower the inflammation that may be contributing to your symptoms.
 Rose essential oil has been used to treat disorders such as gout, arthritis, fever, and other rheumatism disorders.